 Gabapentin and pregnancy

 However, from the small amount of information that is available, there's no clear evidence that it's harmful.
-It should only be taken if the benefits of the medicine outweigh the risks.
+It should only be taken if the benefits of the medicine outweigh the possible risks.

-If you take gabapentin for epilepsy, it's important that this is well treated during pregnancy, as seizures can harm you and your baby.
+If you take gabapentin for epilepsy, it's important that this is well controlled during pregnancy, as seizures can harm you and your baby.
 Keep taking gabapentin, but talk to your doctor urgently.
 They may recommend you change to a different medicine.

 If you take gabapentin around the time of giving birth, your baby may need extra monitoring for a few days after they're born.
 This is because they may have withdrawal symptoms from gabapentin.

-We do not know what the long term effects of taking gabapentin in pregnancy may be on childhood learning and development.
+We do not know what the long-term effects of taking gabapentin in pregnancy may be on childhood learning and development.
 For safety, you'll usually be advised to take it only if the benefits of the medicine outweigh the risks.
 Talk to your doctor about the benefits and risks.

 Gabapentin and breastfeeding